teresaliu20/gmail-wizard/README.md

 I built this extension using this great [React Chrome Extension boilerplate by lxieyang](https://github.com/lxieyang/chrome-extension-boilerplate-react).
 It was probably overkill to use React and Webpack on a simple extension, but I enjoyed the modularity of using React.
 I used [Figma](https://www.figma.com/) for quick designs.

-This extension is inspired by the existing Chrome Extension [Simplify by leggett](https://github.com/leggett/simplify) and by the email client [Superhuman](https://superhuman.com/).
+This extension is inspired by the existing Chrome Extension [Simplify by leggett](https://github.com/leggett/simplify) and by the email app [Superhuman](https://superhuman.com/).

 ---